amitsaha/amitsaha.github.io/content/demo-api-gateway-kubernetes.rst

 :Date: 2017-05-06 19:00
 :Category: kubernetes

-I wrote up an `API Gateway <https://github.com/amitsaha/apigatewaydemo>`__ a while back which demonstrated how we can write an API gateway which would forward incoming requests to downstream services using HTTP and a gRPC service as examples.
+I wrote up a demo `API Gateway <https://github.com/amitsaha/apigatewaydemo>`__ a while back which demonstrated how we can write an API gateway which would forward incoming requests to downstream services using HTTP and a gRPC service as examples.
 In this post, I attempt to deploy the services in a Kubernetes cluster as a way to learn about Kubernetes.